joshuaNjordan85/k8sIstioEnvoyConsulLab/k8s/README.md

 # k8s
-Here, we will go through the steps of configuring our k8s environment and playing around with the necessary commands and such.
+Here, we will go through the steps of configuring our k8s environment, playing around with the necessary commands and such, then distributing some manifests to our cluster.

 ## Steps
 - install local dependencies